Iamchibu/FetchTakeHome/README.md

 # FetchTakeHome
 How to run the website:
+1. npm install
-1. npm run start
+2. npm run start
-2. then test
+3. then test

 ## Login page
 - Enter your name and email